Win11Strove/babylon-chain/x/finality/README.md

 2. Ensure the epoch that the finality provider is registered has been finalized by BTC timestamping.
 3. Ensure the finality provider has voting power at this height.
-4. Ensure the finality provider has not previously casted the same vote.
+4. Ensure the finality provider has not previously cast the same vote.
 5. Derive the EOTS public randomness using the committed EOTS master public randomness and the block height.
 6. Verify the EOTS signature w.r.t. the derived EOTS public randomness.